brainysoon/depoma/eve/README.md

 1. dir: singular words
 2. file: singular and complex words
 3. test: test file in `__test__` dir and end with Test
+4. do not using ()=> in UT test it will lead can not access to mocha context.